 Learning is a lifelong process.
 No matter what your role, it is an essential part of working life but in the hectic day-to-day, it’s hard to carve out enough time and headspace for it.
 If learning is not effectively embedded it limits what an organisation can achieve, and prevents teams from adapting, innovating and developing best practice.

 By combining our evaluative research skills with significant community service delivery experience, Renaisi is a uniquely well-rounded learning partner for the voluntary sector.
-We draw on experience of collaborating with local and national charities, central and local government, and charitable funders, which means we can design learning partnerships to suit any organisational, issue or cohort context.
+We draw on our experience of collaborating with local and national charities, central and local government, and charitable funders, which means we can design learning partnerships to suit any organisational issue or cohort context.

 Why choose a learning partnership?

 Learning always has value, but particularly so in times of change, and where strategic ambitions require the contribution of people across multiple areas of work.
 A learning partner is a flexible resource for you to draw on to help you achieve your learning goals, whether those are focused on organisational development, a specific team or area of work.